Skip to content

 So back to the Simmons SDS9 repair...

 Wow!
 That's more like it!
-Swapping out the 4067 resolved the self-triggering issues and the snare / rim to low-tom crosstalk.
+Swapping out the 4067 resolved the self-triggering issues and the snare / rim to low-tom trigger crosstalk.

 Now that I had a 'silent' SDS9, I looked at the duff pad trigger input on the low-tom.
 That was down to a broken trace between one of those 1nF capacitors and the associated TL084.